-1. First, I think that crossdressing actually suppresses our true identity, causing division and confusion through having two personas.
+1. First, crossdressing or trying to live out a cross-sex identity actually suppresses our true identity, causing division and confusion through having two personas.
 Crossdressing creates a divided self.
-I believe that crossdressing and gender dysphoria are both partly the result of growing up in a culture and environment in which unhelpful gender stereotypes abound.
+Crossdressing and gender dysphoria are both partly the result of growing up in a culture and environment in which unhelpful gender stereotypes abound.
 We are stifled in our cultural masculinity, not being able to experience a full range of emotion or behavior.
 We end up feeling like we are not allowed to be fully human.
-Crossdressing and transgenderism are both an attempt to rectify that situation, but they are not the healthy response.
-Transgenderism actually gives in to the false gender stereotypes rather than challenging them.
+Crossdressing and taking on an alternative gender identity are both an attempt to rectify that situation, but they are not the healthy response.
+Taking on trans identity actually gives in to the false gender stereotypes rather than challenging them.
 Instead, we must learn to be fully human, as men, not forcing ourselves into the cultural stereotypes for masculinity.
 We should give up crossdressing and embrace who we really are, with our real personalities and character traits, even if that means we are atypical men.
 I have written about how to integrate the “masculine” and “feminine” aspects of our personality in this post – Integration and Contentment.
-See also: Deeper Reasons for crossdressing.
 And my friend’s post – Why I don’t anymore.

-2. I think God condemns crossdressing in the Bible.
-He clearly does so in Deuteronomy 22:5.
-However, I also think the whole story and scope of the Bible condemns crossdressing indirectly in other ways.
+2. God clearly condemns crossdressing in the Bible.
+He does so in Deuteronomy 22:5.
+However, the whole story and scope of the Bible condemns crossdressing indirectly in other ways.
 The doctrine of creation is very clear that God made men and women and that he made them different.
 All throughout the Old Testament and throughout the New Testament, men and women are viewed to be equal in bearing God’s image together, but with some differences.
-They have different bodies and even have different roles.
+They have different bodies and different roles.
 All throughout the Bible we are told to keep these sex/gender distinctions intact, and not to blur the lines of sex/gender.
 In 1 Corinthians 11, Paul specifically commands the church to uphold the relative cultural distinctions for differences of dress and clothing between men and women in their particular culture.
 The passage clearly prohibits crossdressing.
-See my post – 1 Corinthians 11:2-26 Prohibits Crossdressing.
-Also see my friend’s post – Ironing it out.
+See this post – 1 Corinthians 11:2-26 Prohibits Crossdressing.
+Also this friend’s post – Ironing it out.

-4. Crossdressing sometimes is an attempt to meet emotional needs beyond sexual pleasure.
-Those emotional needs could be wanting to feel beautiful, needing to let certain emotions out (see #1), wanting comfort, relieving stress, etc. I believe it is unhealthy to try to meet these needs through pieces of fabric.
-Crossdressing tries to produce these emotional needs in other ways.
-But they should be met in healthy ways through other people and through God, not objects of clothing.
-In the same way we shouldn’t try to meet our core emotional needs through golf, Xbox games, pornography, or phone sex either.
-See my posts – Crossdressing for Emotional Comfort and They are just clothes right?
+6. Crossdressing sometimes is an attempt to meet emotional needs beyond sexual pleasure.
+Those emotional needs could be wanting to feel beautiful, needing to let certain emotions out (see #1), wanting comfort, relieving stress, etc. We believe it is unhealthy to try to meet these needs through pieces of fabric.
+Crossdressing is often used to try to fulfill these emotional needs.
+But they should be met in healthy ways through other people and through relationship with God, not through a sexual fetish or escape into a false identity.
+Crossdressing becomes sort of like a drug, masking the real needs, acting as a coping mechanism or crutch.
+It is self-defeating.
+You feel depressed or stressed and you use crossdressing to feel calm, peaceful, and to feel comforted or to escape from stress.
+But the device you are using to bring comfort also brings confusion, pain, and destruction.
+So then you go back to the comfort device, in this case crossdressing, to get comfort again.
+And the cycle keeps going.
+See this post – Crossdressing for Emotional Comfort.

-5. Crossdressing is deceptive.
+7. Crossdressing is deceptive.
 It is self deceptive through creating a false reality.
 It’s a self-delusion.
 It also seems to breed deception as one has to hide more and more of one’s life, possessions, and how one spends his time.
-It breeds lies to friends, family, and coworkers.
-See my posts – Telling the truth and Creating your own false reality and Fool!
+This can result in a pattern of lying.
+Even in the cases where one has transitioned publicly, you are still deceiving people by presenting yourself as something that you are actually not.
+No matter how persuasive your body altering treatments and cosmetics are, you will always know deep down that you are a male and yet you present yourselves to others as female.
+See these posts – Telling the truth and Creating your own false reality and Fool!
 You will be caught!

 9. Crossdressing promotes sexist values, and it objectifies women, possibly objectifying them even to a greater degree than pornography does.
-See point 2 here in my post – Crossdressing is like pornography.
+See point 2 here – Crossdressing is like pornography.
+And Crossdressing and female sexual objectification.

-13. It seems universally true that crossdressing makes people feel guilty.
-I’ve read crossdressing forums that those who have been crossdressing for 20 or 40 years still feel dirty and guilty about it.
-This is also evidence that it is wrong.
-I believe the right course of action is not to bury guilt or suppress it, but to listen to it as our conscience, and for Christians as guidance and conviction from the Holy Spirit.
-As people come to my site every day, most of them are people who are searching for things like, “I hate that I cannot stop crossdressing” or “help me out of crossdressing addiction!”
-Clearly people are not feeling good about this addiction.
-See these posts – How do we know what is true?
-Is crossdressing sinful? and Guilt is an achievement! and We are not alone and Afterglow of crossdressing versus sex.
+13. Crossdressing makes people feel guilty.
+This is quite a subjective point but it’s worth considering.
+I’ve so often read on crossdressing forums that those who have been crossdressing for 20 or 40 years still feel dirty and guilty about it.
+People feel bad about it even in cultures which are very affirming of transgender.
+I believe the right course of action is not to bury guilt or suppress it, but to listen to it as our conscience, and for Christians, to see it as guidance and conviction from the Holy Spirit.
+As people come to this site every day, most of them are people who are searching for things like, “I hate that I cannot stop crossdressing” or “help me out of crossdressing addiction!”
+See these posts – Guilt is an achievement! and We are not alone and The Suppression of Crossdressing Guilt.

-If you’d like to get started on reading my other posts, to read my argumentation for these points, here is my complete article list.
-Read and comment as you like and we can have good discussion – All Blog Posts
+If you’d like to get started on reading our other posts, to read our argumentation for these points, here are links to our other articles.
+Read and comment as you like and we can have good discussion – All Blog Posts and Guest Posts.

 Thank you.
 Thank you.
 Thank you.